ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

   - websites
 $title: Building custom interactive experiences
 $order: 3
-description: "This guide outlines highly customizable interactivity options to integrate into AMP pages."
+description: This guide outlines highly customizable interactivity options to integrate into AMP pages.
 author: CrystalOnScript
 contributors:
   - sbenz
 ---

 This guide outlines highly customizable interactivity options to integrate into AMP pages.
 Like snowflakes and variable names, each website is unique and AMP's ready-made component library may not meet all your needs.
 Instead, AMP provides adaptable components that enable personalized solutions to complex interactivity needs.
-Use these components to build selection interfaces, widget, and the ability to process custom logic.
+Use these components to build selection interfaces, display widgets, and process custom logic.

 # Selection state management with amp-selector